Trust Based Relational Interventions (TBRI)

 A picture showing two individuals engaged in dyad therapy session for better understanding and communication

 Dyadic Developmental Psychotherapy (DDP) is a treatment approach for families of traumatized children or those with disorders of attachment.
-It was originally developed by Daniel Hughes, an expert in […]
+It was originally developed by Daniel Hughes, an expert in attachment and trauma.
+DDP principally involves creating a PLACE (playful, loving, accepting, curious, and empathic) environment in which the therapist and the parent attune to […]

 What’s in a Name?
 Part 3 – Misdiagnoses/Misunderstandings